jpype-project/jpype/doc/quickguide.rst

 Reflection
 ----------

-For operations that are outside the scope of the JPype syntax, Using Java reflection, any Java operation include calling a specific overload or even accessing private methods and fields.
+Java reflection can be used to access operations that are outside the scope of the JPype syntax.
+This includes calling a specific overload or even accessing private methods and fields.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+